csxmli2016/textbsr/README.md

 from textbsr import textbsr
 textbsr.bsr(input_path='./testsets/LQs', bg_path='./testsets/RealESRGANResults', save_text=True)
 ```
-> When [BACKGROUND_SR_PATH] is None, we only restore the text region and paste back to the LR input, with the background region unchanged.
+> When [BACKGROUND_SR_PATH] is None, we only restore the text region and paste it back to the LR input, with the background region unchanged.

 | Real-world LR Text Image | Real-ESRGAN | Post-process using our textbsr |
 | :-----:  | :-----:  | :-----:  |